broizter/spotifyPlaylistExporter/README.md

 ## Configuration

-Edit config.py and change the examples to fit your environment.
-If you are using Windows you will need to use forwardslashes (/) when specifying a path in "OUTPUTDIRECTORY".
+Edit config.ini and change the examples to fit your environment.
+Windows users will need to use forwardslashes (/) instead of the typical backslashes when specifying a path in "OUTPUTDIRECTORY".
 If you need help figuring out your client_id, client_secret and refresh_token you can use this blog post as guidance https://benwiz.com/blog/create-spotify-refresh-token/.
+When you're done editing the config you should be ready to invoke main.py!

 ## License